jrios46/Project2-MBA-Playoffs/README.md

     Present code is divided as follows:

-    The 'Main' notebook was created in order to post process the data gathered from ""
+    The 'Main' notebook was created in order to post process the data gathered from "NBA team Performance"

     The 'Statistics' notebook has the main project divivded: